FastBridge vs Canonical Bridge: Why 7 Days Is Too Long for DeFi

 For DeFi users who need liquidity to move fast across chains, in response to market conditions, without multi-day delays, the canonical bridge model is simply broken for real use cases.

-This article breaks down the real differences between canonical bridges and the FastBridge, why those differences matter for active DeFi participants, and when each type of bridge is actually the right tool for the job.
+This article breaks down the real differences between canonical bridges and FastBridge, why those differences matter for active DeFi participants, and when each type of bridge is actually the right tool for the job.

 What Is a Canonical Bridge?